There has been a lot of talk about how every school is a good school, regardless of whether they are neighbourhood or elite schools.

 On the other hand, I didn’t really experience as much role models in my secondary school or accessible help which would take me from good to great.
 A lot more focus and resources are being devoted to the average type of student to make it through their exams.

 Why the difference in behaviour and goals?
-I think that mostly neighbourhood school children are a lot less richer than those from elite schools.
+Based on my experience, I felt that mostly neighbourhood school children are a lot less wealthier than those from elite schools.

 Many of them also come from dysfunctional families where there is neglect, abuse, one parent in jail and divorce.
 As such, they lose focus of their studying and end up in those streams.
 At that age, they are also vulnerable to the influence of older figures which make them feel powerful, and loved such as those ‘pai kia’ seniors, which makes them susceptible to all these negative influences.